PKU-MACDLab/IMPC-OB/README.md

     cmake --build build
     cmake -E chdir build/examples/c ./example_lib_opengjk_ce
 ### 1.3 File location adjustment
-Move the 'openGJK.c' file from the root directory to the 'src' directory, then open it and delete all keys named `restrict`.
+Move the 'openGJK.c' file from the root directory to the 'src' directory, then open it and delete all keywords named `restrict`.
 ### 1.4 File generation
 cd to the 'examples/python' directory and run ```source build.sh```.
 This should generate a file called `opengjkc.cpython-38-x86_64-linux-gnu.so`.